 If you’re in a good position in your industry, it’s likely you didn’t do it all alone.
 Most people begin at the bottom and work their way up with the help of others, so why not pay it back and become a mentor?

-While mentoring someone takes time and effort, there are numerous ways in which you will benefit from the experience as well.
+While mentoring someone takes time and effort, there are numerous ways to benefit from the experience.
 Not only will you change someone’s life by allowing them to join the industry, but you’ll gain a new perspective and fresh ideas, strengthen the skills and knowledge you already have and improve productivity.

 So, what qualities make a good mentor?

 One of the best ways to learn is to make mistakes, so don’t rush to correct errors too soon.
 Although no one likes getting things wrong, there are some benefits.

 If a trainee makes a mistake, they will be given the opportunity to identify what went wrong and why.
 This, in turn, will help them better understand how and why something works and the best way to go about the task next time.

 To be a good mentor, you must have patience.
 The trainee you’re mentoring will be new to the industry and probably have little prior experience.
 As a result, they’ll likely make mistakes along the way and decrease the work rate, but it’s all part of the learning process.

 Remember that you were in their position once, so help them where you can rather than get impatient.